 Being more specialized, these certifications focus on a much narrower scope of AWS services but the level of technical expertise required is very deep.
 You need to be an expert in your chosen specialty before taking these exams.
 Generally speaking, you can expect the overall difficulty to be more akin to the professional level exams than the associate level exams.

 The path you choose to take will depend on your individual starting point.
-To help you identify the best learning path, I’m going to offer a few options based on common scenarios.
+To help you identify the best learning path, we offer a few options based on common scenarios.

 If this sounds like you, you’re best off starting with the AWS Certified Cloud Practitioner.
-This certification is good for those from both technical and non-technical backgrounds who want to learn what the AWS cloud is, its benefits, pricing models, architectural patterns and gain a high-level understanding of the core AWS services.
-Once you’re finished with the CCP, you can then move onto the associate-level certifications.
+This certification is good for those from both technical and non-technical backgrounds who want to learn what the AWS cloud is.
+Learn about its benefits, pricing models, architectural patterns and gain a high-level understanding of the core AWS services.
+Once you’ve earned your AWS Cloud Practitioner certification, you can then move onto the associate-level certifications.

 If you already have some working experience with AWS cloud services or you have a strong technical background in IT, you can start off with the associate-level certifications.
-Personally, I would recommend doing the cloud practitioner as well as it will be an easy exam for you and covers a bit more around benefits and pricing models.
+Personally, I would recommend doing the AWS Cloud Practitioner as well as it will be an easy exam for you and covers a bit more around benefits and pricing models.

 So which associate-level certification should you aim for?

 Take the AWS Certified Solutions Architect – Associate first.
 This is the most popular AWS certification and will give you a strong and broad understanding of many core AWS services.